Venting an Injection Moulding Tool

-Why do we need to vent an Injection Mould Tool?
+Why do we need to vent an Injection Moulding Tool?

 Centre fed Polypropylene moulding showing the devastating effects of gassing at the outer edge of the part.